BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 .. |icon-zoom-to-selection| image:: pictures/icons/32x32_zoom-select.png

-This buttons zooms in or out to best fit the selected part(s) into the view.
+This button zooms in or out to fit the selected part(s) into the view.
 If no part is selected, it will arrange the view such that everything can be seen at once.

 You can also find this function in the menu bar: :guilabel:`View` → |icon-zoom-to-selection-small| :guilabel:`Zoom to Selection`